 Car seats, or car restraints, are a must-have in any vehicle.
 Without them, it would be nearly impossible to transport children safely.
 So how do you ensure your child is safe and comfortable while traveling?
 Here’s everything you need to know about car seat laws in Wyoming and what you can do to protect your family.

-Wyoming Car Seat Law
+- Wyoming Rear-Facing Car Seat Law

 Wyoming Car Seat Laws